tanya-somova/jekyll-theme-basically-basic/.github/ISSUE_TEMPLATE/bug_report.md

 <!--
   Before opening a new issue please:

-  - Verify you have the latest versions of Jekyll and Basically Basic installed by running `bundle update`.
+  - Verify you have the latest versions of Jekyll and PORTFOLIO installed by running `bundle update`.
   - Thoroughly read the theme's documentation at https://github.com/mmistakes/jekyll-theme-basically-basic